JeppeKlitgaard/jeppe.science/content/home/bottom.md

 subtitle: |
   _Thank for you reading all the way to the end._

-  _Please accept this cute puppy picture as a token of my appreciation._
+  _Please accept this cute puppy picture as a token of my appreciation_ 🙏

 widget: blank

 weight: 60